chucholoport/signal_plotter/README.md

 - **Target/release/**
   Contains final binary and debug outputs for flashing and analysis:
-  - `.map` file — memory map
-  - `.elf` file — Executable and Linkable Format
+  - `.elf` file — Executable and Linkable Format used for linking and flashing
   - `.hex` file — Intel HEX format used for programming microcontrollers
+  - `.bin` file — Raw binary image, commonly used for direct flashing
+  - `.map` file — Memory map detailing address layout and symbol locations
+  - `.lst` file — Disassembled listing showing instruction-level breakdown
+  - `.out` file — Symbol and source-level analysis combining object code and mappings

 [🔝 Back to Index](#index)